sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Q_A2.md

 }
 ```

-**Recursion** is used to divide a task into smaller sub-tasks to solve the bigger problem.
+In computer science, recursion is a method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem **Recursion** is used to divide a task into smaller sub-tasks to solve the bigger problem.

-- A function calls itself / recursive call to solve the subproblems, often reducing the problem size with each call.
+- Requires a base case which defines the stopping criteria to terminate the recursion and prevent infinite recursive calls, leading to stack overflow.

-- Requires a base case which defines the ending condition to terminate the recursion and prevent infinite calls which leads to stack overflow.
+- A function calls itself / recursive call to solve the smaller subproblems, each of which can be solved in the same way, often reducing the problem size with each call and moving towards the base case.

-- **Memory Usage** is more because each recursive call adds a new stack frame.
+- **Memory Usage** is more because each recursive call adds a new call stack.
 - **Performance** can be slower due to the overhead of multiple function calls and stack operations.

 To calculate the **sum of numbers from 1 to N**: